nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * If any fields are specified, it will be changed accordingly
 * Multiple fields can be changed at once
 * At least one field must be specified
+* Multiple schedules can be edited to a same `DATETIME` due to the concern that the user might have different arrangements for different lineups, and such details can be specified in the `SCHEDULE_NAME` and `DESCRIPTION` sections.

 Example:
 * `edit S/1 n/finals r/nba finals d/06/06/2022 2100` will edits the first schedule.